Introduction to R and RStudio

 [1] 9 8

-Vector Manipulations: Handling NA values
+Vector Manipulations: Handle NA values

 • NA values indicate null values, or the absence of a value (0 is still a value!)